Skip to main content

 Add SSL Certificate

-1. Go to the section SystemCertificates.
+1. Go to SystemCertificates.

 3. Select ImportLocal Certificate.